GTA Workshop frequently asked questions

 - ONE Ethics (Encouraging and Enforcing Honesty in the Classroom) session, and

-- ONE Reflection writing assignment.
+- ONE Writing assignment.
 This is a 400-word essay about your reflection of either a challenge you faced in your experiences as a teacher or GTA (Topic A), or the most valuable things you learned during one or more of the sessions you attended this semester in the GTA workshop (Topic B).

-Please refer to the syllabus on Canvas for details on these requirements as well as the link to sign up for Phase II sessions through Canvas's scheduler function on the GRAD 5004 Canvas site.
+Students registered for the GTA Workshop should refer to the syllabus on Canvas for details on these requirements as well as the link to sign up for Phase II sessions through Canvas's scheduler function on the GRAD 5004 Canvas site.

 Q: Who has to take this course?